aws/copilot-cli/site/content/docs/concepts/pipelines.md

 ### Step 1: Configuring your Pipeline

 Pipeline configurations are created at a workspace level.
-If your workspace has a single service then your pipeline will be triggered only for that service.
-However, if you have multiple services in a workspace then it will build all the services in the workspace.
+If your workspace has a single service, then your pipeline will be triggered only for that service.
+However, if you have multiple services in a workspace, then the pipeline will build all the services in the workspace.
 To start setting up a pipeline, `cd` into your service(s)'s workspace and run:

- `$ copilot pipeline init`
+ `copilot pipeline init`

 This won't create your pipeline, but it will create some local files that will be used when creating your pipeline.